-Pins MODE0 and MODE1 are set to the correct value for the chosen oscillator frequency.
-The MODE settings are shown in the Oscillator section, Section 7.
-If you have a choice between two values, choose the value with the highest multiplier ratio since that will boot faster.
-1.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
+H.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
 The device is kept in reset for at least 1 ms after VDDIOL has reached its minimum level (Section 8).
-I.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section \boldsymbol{H}) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section H).
-I.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) 1.8 Multi device designs Skip this section if your design only includes a single XMOS device.
-One device is connected to a SPI flash for booting.
-Devices that boot from link have MODE2 grounded and MODE3 NC.
-These device must have link XLB connected to a device to boot from (see 8).
-If you included an XSYS header, you have included buffers for RST_N, TRST_N, TMS, TCK, MODE2, and MODE3 (Section G).
+H.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\ensuremath{\text{G}}\xspace)$ If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section G).
+H.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled low or not connected (Section 8) H.8 Multi device designs Skip this section if your design only includes a single XMOS device.
+One device is connected to a QSPI or SPI flash for booting.
+Devices that boot from link have, for example, X0D06 pulled high and have link XL0 connected to a device to boot from (Section 8).

-J PCB Layout Design Check List
+I PCB Layout Design Check List

-∀ This section is a checklist for use by PCB designers using the XS2 UF12A-512-FB236.
-Each of the following sections contains items to check for each design. .1 Ground Plane Each ground ball has a via to minimize impedance and conduct heat away from the device.
+∀ This section is a checklist for use by PCB designers using the XS2-UF12A-256-FB236.
+Each of the following sections contains items to check for each design. l.1 Ground Plane Each ground ball has a via to minimize impedance and conduct heat away from the device.
 (Section 12.4) Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
-This create a good, solid, ground plane. .2 Power supply decoupling .
-2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
-The decoupling capacitors are all placed close to a supply pin (Sec The decoupling capacitors are all placed close to a supply pin (Section 12).
+This create a good, solid, ground plane.
+1.2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
+The decoupling capacitors are spaced around the device (Section 12).
+The ground side of each decoupling capacitor has a direct path back to the center ground of the device.
+I.3 PLL_AVDD The PLL_AVDD filter (especially the capacitor) is placed close to the PLL_AVDD pin (Section 12).